 Dr. Robert H. Lustig is a pediatric endocrinologist, an expert on obesity in children and a very talented speaker.
 He’s also the guy who brought the dangers of fructose into mainstream attention.

 His presentation above, Sugar: The Bitter Truth, is a 90 minute lecture that delves deep into the science and biochemistry behind fructose consumption, with 3 million views.

 This video is a must watch… I’ve seen it 3 times already and it is about as entertaining as a movie in my opinion.
-He published a book on sugar in December.
-I haven’t read it yet but I’m planning to.
+He also published a bestselling book on sugar called Fat Chance.

 Why is Fructose Bad For You?
 Some Important Points

 Sugar (sucrose) and High Fructose Corn Syrup both supply a significant portion of the total calories in a standard western diet.

 They both consist of two simple sugars… glucose and fructose.

 Glucose also comes from starches like potatoes, our bodies produce it and every cell on the face of the earth has glucose in it.
 Glucose is a molecule absolutely vital to life.